jrebagliatti/techcasestudies/_posts/2017-01-19-makerskit.md

 > "Teaming up with Microsoft has been a game changer.
 We used Azure to take our idea of creating an interactive video player and ended up with a beautiful solution that engages our users like never before."
 >
-> - Mike Stone, MakersKit Co-founder
+> —Mike Stone, MakersKit Co-founder

 ### Development team ###